tier4/caret_doc/docs/visualization/latency/index.md

 ![communication_latency_histogram](../../imgs/communication_latency_histogram.png)

 The horizontal axis means latency, labeled as `Latency [ms]`.
-The vertical axis is the Probability of delay, labeled as `probability`.
+The vertical axis is the probability of execution at that latency, labeled `probability`.